AgentJay/BIOPAMA-RIS-Configuration/_docs/8_Terminology.md

 ## DIFFERENCE BETWEEN TARGET AND INDICATOR:

 - An indicator measures progresses over time against a target value, to be reached within a given timeframe.
-- Any objective to achieve within a given timeframe - as stated in the documents such as NBSAPs - also has an associated target.
+- Any goal to achieve within a given timeframe - as stated in the documents such as NBSAPs - also has an associated target.
-- An indicator is usually associated to a REST service (see above for REST services)
+- Every indicator showing progresses against targets is recalled in the system through REST services (see above for REST services).

 ----